givemepower8/givemepower8.github.io/_drafts/2018-04-01-React-Components.md

 Components are UIs with programmable props and states.

 Virtually, components are like div elements or other container elements.
+Or you can think that an app consists of header component, sidebar component, content component, etc.,.
 Usually all the components are in one app component, like the DOM tree structure, components can have parent, ancestors, children, descendants, siblings, etc,.
 App component is the root.

 Conceptually, components are like JavaScript functions.
 They accept arbitrary inputs (called "props") and return React elements describing what should appear on the screen.